Green Giant: Company and brand history

 The Minnesota Valley Canning Company was founded in 1903 in Le Sueur, Minnesota.
 It used the brand name "Le Sueur Z" for canned vegetables starting in 1903; "Le Sueur" by itself was first used in 1933.

 The brand "Green Giant Great Big Tender Peas" was first used in 1925, and the figure of a giant was introduced three years later by Carly Stanek (Bingum).
 The brand was created in response to the discovery of a new variety of pea, the Prince of Wales; they were "oblong, wrinkled, and, as peas go, huge.
 Despite their size, they were tender, and had a special flavor and sweetness that couldn't be matched.
 The company went to the brands for which it canned and found that none of them wanted to sell the new peas.
 So Minnesota Valley decided to sell them under its own label.
 Rather than apologize for the size of the peas, they decided to emphasize it.
 They named the peas 'Green Giant.'"
 The original mascot had very little in common with the familiar green figure of today: he was a scowling caveman wearing a bearskin rather than foliage, designed by John Olson from northwestern Minnesota (this original concept actually owed much to a dark Brothers Grimm fairy tale, Der Bärenhäuter – Bearskin).

+In 1935, copywriter Leo Burnett revised the face of the brand: "he traded the bearskin for a leafy suit, gave the Giant a smile...and put the word 'Jolly' in front of the Giant's name."
+In its 1946 print advertising, the M.V.C.C. detailed “How the GREEN GIANT was born,” including mention of his partly Native American heritage: “In the early days of our company when we were pioneering new quality ideas in peas and corn, we knew we needed a distinctive so people would recognize them.
+Our ‘Good Earth’ was in the North Country where giant Paul Bunyan did his mighty deeds.
+The giants of Grimm’s Fairy Tales added an adventurous storybook note which we thought was interesting.
+Then we borrowed from the Indian Spirit of Hiawatha-land [“birthplace of our products”].
+We put them all together and the jolly Green Giant was born--a big fellow from the Northland with Indian blood in his veins.
+That’s his family tree.”